Air New Zealand takes blame for administrative blunder that meant Shanghai flight turned around

 "It is important to be really clear and not confuse administrative and regulatory issues as issues to do with the relationship."

-Asked how she could be sure that this had nothing to do with any possible political reason, she said: "Aircraft travelling into China are required to be registered.
+Asked how she could be sure that this had nothing to do with any political reasons, she said: "Aircraft travelling into China are required to be registered.
 This one was not.
 That is the issue that has occurred here."

 National Party leader Simon Bridges has criticised the Government for its stance towards China, saying it probably played a role in the fact that Ardern was not invited to visit China last year.